Are you expecting a new little arrival? Congratulations!

-While some of you may be lucky and have a glowing complexion for nine months, others may experience a new discouraging skin condition, or even have an existing skin condition get worse.
+Now, while some of you may be lucky and have a glowing pregnancy complexion over the course of the next nine months, others may unfortunately experience the opposite effect.
+As wonderful and exciting as becoming pregnant is your body is going through an enormous amount of change during this time.
+And with that you may experience a new skin condition, or even have an existing skin condition get worse.

-Women with pre-existing skin conditions such as eczema, psoriasis, or rosacea may also experience a change in their symptoms.
+Women who have a pre-existing skin conditions such as eczema, psoriasis, or rosacea may also experience a change in their symptoms.

-There will be many changes happening in your body as it deals with all of the pregnancy hormones, with one of these also being changes to your skin.
-These changes can include:
+There will be many changes happening in your body as it deals with all of the pregnancy hormones and as your baby grows.
+The changes you may see in your skin include:

 - Stretch marks